OrBrener/tweet-mem-manager-c/README.md

 # Future Improvements:

-* implement the efficiency notes outlined above.
+* Implement the efficiency notes outlined above.
-* Allow the user to search tweets based on username as well as tweet text
+* testA4.c
+    * Turn each test into a function so there is cleaner code
+    * When testing the sort functions impliment a isSorted function that checks if it was sorted rather than having the user input if the output is as expected
+    * Implement a function that when the user exits the program it outputs a complete functionally summary with all the tests passsed and failed.